habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

           - mysql
 ```

-The `core/mysql` image previously exported is used 'as is' with some additional environment setup.
+The `core/mysql` image previously exported is used "as is" with some additional environment setup.
 For this we use `HAB_MYSQL` and add the corresponding settings to the variables expected by the Table Setting application.

 Run this locally from the root of the repository via the following command: